 The Wild Lives of Reptiles & Amphibians: A Young Herpetologist’s Guide (Texas A&M University Press, 2020)

-This new book was released in October 2020.
+This latest book was released in October 2020.
 It introduces young readers (and adults, too) to the natural history of reptiles and amphibians by telling the stories of various kinds of herps in the United States.
 Within those stories, readers learn how they hunt, move, defend themselves, find mates, and adapt to the places in which they live.
 There are chapters about how to get out in the field and look for them and how to stay safe.
 Conservation issues are discussed, too.

 Herping Texas: The Quest for Reptiles and Amphibians (Texas A&M University Press, 2018)